How do I know I am qualified to homeschool?

 How do you know what books or curriculum to get?

-A good place to start would be to buy the book 100 Top Picks for Homeschool Curriculum: Choosing the Right Educational Philosophy for Your Child's Learning Style by Cathy Duffy It will help you look at your teaching style and your student’s learning style and will help you sort out what types of curriculum you may like.
-Websites like http://www.cbd.com/ or http://www.amazon.com/ will help you look up specific books and look inside of them to get more information.
+A good place to start would be to buy the book 100 Top Picks for Homeschool Curriculum: Choosing the Right Educational Philosophy for Your Child's Learning Style by Cathy Duffy.
+It will help you look at your teaching style and your student’s learning style and will help you sort out what types of curriculum you may like.
+Websites like http://www.cbd.com/ or http://www.amazon.com/ will allow you look up specific books and look inside of them to get more information.
 Talking to other homeschool moms and going to homeschool curriculum fairs are other great ways to get this information.
+One important thing to know is that the "right" curriculum is strictly up to you and what works for your family and your child.
+The beauty of homeschool is being able to choose the curriculum that helps you to be the best teacher you can be and your child be the best student he or she can be.

 I have decided to homeschool.
-What do I need to do?
-My child is enrolled in public school.
+What do I need to do if my child is enrolled in public school?

 The Texas Education Agency has told the school districts in Texas that such a letter meets the guidelines of cooperation with the school district in compliance with the compulsory attendance laws.
 Unless the school district has evidence that your letter of assurance is not true, this should be the end of your contact with the school district over withdrawal.
 A sample letter can be found at www.thsc.org.